johnkou97/johnkou97.github.io/_projects/reinforcement.md

     </div>
 </div>
 <div class="caption">
     Exploration strategies experiment.
 Left: comparison of classic ε-greedy with different values of ε.
-Right: comparison of ε-greedy with linear annealing, with $$e=0.99$$ and $$\epsilon_{\text{end}}=0.01$$.
+Right: comparison of ε-greedy with linear annealing, with start value for ε of 0.99 and end value of 0.01.
 Different lines represent different values of the percentage of the total number of episodes at which the annealing ends.
 </div>

 <div class="row">